Dispatch of the latest on gold mining impacts across the Amazon

 Detection polygons for each of these cases are visible on the Amazon Mining Watch geovisor, where the full time series of mining expansion since 2018 can be consulted.
 Where available, high-resolution Planet imagery is also provided, confirming the nature of the activity causing deforestation.

-Under this category, only one new totally mining incursion was detected in the last quarter, across formally recognized indigenous territories and protected areas
+Under this category, only one new mining incursion was detected in the last quarter, across legally recognized Indigenous territories and protected areas.

 TERRITORIO CHARIP